EN HOTEL APARTMENT SYTLE

 Asakusa Nitenmon

-Opening in late June 2026.
+Opening on June 24, 2026.

 Asakusa comes alive with the vibrant atmosphere of Senso-ji Temple and Nakamise Street,